 Section 3.
-The insignias for major sports are block A's, the football A to be 9" x 9", the basketball and baseball A's to be 7" x 7".
+The insignlas for major sports are block A's, the football A to be 9" x 9", the basketball and baseball A's to be 7" x 7".
 All second team insignia for major sports are three inch block A's within a triangle.

-The insignia for minor sports is a script A 7" x 7."
+The insignla for minor sports is a script A 7" x 7."
 There is no second team A for the minor sports.

-Any athlete participating in intercollegiate sports must play in one-half the playing time in each season to win the major insignia.
+Any athlete participating in intercollegiate sports must play in one-half the playing time each season to win the major insignia except on the approval of the Athletic Council after recommendations by the Coach.
 The managers of the different departments shall receive the major insignia of that department with an M attached.

-Any person breaking a Track record shall receive a track A. Any one winning three first places in interclass track shall rereive a track A.
+Any person breaking a Track record shall receive a track A. Any one winning three first places in interclass track shall receive a track A.